Exceptional and accessible legal representation across Kentucky and Nationwide

 EXCEPTIONAL AND ACCESSIBLE LEGAL REPRESENTATION ACROSS KENTUCKY AND NATIONWIDE

-One such conduct is churning.
-This is when a financial professional who has the authority to make investment decisions regarding a client’s account engages in excessive securities trading with the primary aim of generating more commissions.
+One such form of conduct is churning.
+Churning occurs when a financial professional who has the authority to make investment decisions regarding a client’s account engages in excessive securities trading with the primary aim of generating more commissions.

 Churning can be very damaging to an investor.
 For one, it can drain his or her assets through excess commissions.
 Also, any time an adviser makes investment decisions for a client with anything other than the client’s best interests in mind, there is the potential for the client to be exposed to financial harm.